 Caesar reached its top position of #918 in the U.S. during 1910-1919, and is presently at #1699.
 (2015 U.S. SSA Records)

 Which version is better?with its variant forms and related boy names.
 Shown below is an analysis of the usage of the boy name Caesar and associated names.
-King (#175 a year ago) and Cesar (#279) are the prominent related forms of Caesar appearing in the Top 1000.
-Adoption of these boy names is at its highest today (usage of 0.5153%).
-King (#175) and Cesar (#279) are two of the more contemporarily stylish baby names in this compilation, and there is a revival in birth name usage for King.
-(2014 Birth Statistics)
+King (#175 a year ago) and Cesar (#279) are the prominent related forms of Caesar (#1781 a year ago) appearing in the Top 2000.
+Adoption of these relations of Caesar is common among parents today (adoption of 0.2%).
+King is the most contemporarily stylish baby name in this compilation.